VincebusRiveruptum/tetris/README.md

 >What is this?

-This was a little project it started somewhere in late 2017-2018 as a C programming exercise, using basic IO as the screen and the keyboard, also an study of game rules and video game development.
+As title says, just tetris, and a veeery ugly one.
+This was a little project it started somewhere late 2019 as a C programming exercise, using basic IO as the screen and the keyboard, also as a study of game rules and video game development.

 For programming, i used Borland C 3.1 on an old 486DX4-100 Machine.
 If you want to check it out i'd recommend installing Borland C (I'm pretty sure